Twice weekly reminders that love is real; for lovebirds only

 You know that find-love-quick schemes and hacks to 'call in the one' are bogus.

-You value the long game, the road less travelled, and the unbeaten path.
+You value the long game, the road less traveled, and the unbeaten path.

 When it comes to love, you don't take shortcuts (and nor do I).